Garden Checklist for Autumn

 Tidying Borders

-Keeping your borders tidy is extremely important.
+Keeping your borders tidy is also essential to cultivating a healthy garden.

 In terms of lawn borders, you can maintain a neatly cut and edged lawn by mowing it one last time.
 Set your mower blades higher than what you would normally do so the grass will stay long during Winter.
 Cut your edges with an edging tool to keep their lines looking pristine.